Christian Arroyo Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.3 K/9, which ranks 23rd in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Angels pitching staff ranks 24th in MLB.

-- The Angels have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.
+- The Angels have a 3.71 team ERA that ranks eighth among all MLB pitching staffs.

-- Angels pitchers combine to allow 13 home runs (0.9 per game), the eighth-fewest in the league.
+- The Angels allow the seventh-fewest home runs in baseball (14 total, 0.9 per game).

-- The Angels will look to Detmers (0-0) in his third start of the season.
+- Ohtani (2-0 with a .47 ERA and 24 strikeouts in 19 2/3 innings pitched) makes the start for the Angels, his fourth of the season.

-- In his last time out on Sunday, the lefty threw five innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.
+- In his most recent time out -- in relief on Sunday -- the righty tossed 2/3 innings against the Boston Red Sox while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.